mgarbellini/Quantum-Walks-Time-Dependent-Hamiltonians/README.md

   8. **step-function**.
 Some test with different (time) step functions.
 Will be later deleted, as it's already implemented in the other routines and results are redundant
   9. **complete-graph**.
 Probability heatmap routine for the complete graph.
 Includes plots and numerical results (for different step functions) and some initial test following the step function s(t) proposed by Roland and Cerf (*Quantum Search by Local Adiabatic Evolution*, quant-ph/0107015)
   10. **plots**.
 Some 'somewhat' organized plots and useful gnuplot snippets
-  11. **results**.
+  11. **meeting-results**.
 Some 'somewhat' organized results for the weekly meetings